 LANCOMM will have a mentoring nature, something that has been absent from previous SBRC conferences but is aligned with SBRC 2019 efforts.
 It represents an opportunity for postgraduate students and junior faculty from Latin America to learn best practices with more experienced and acknowledged researchers, and get constructive feedback on their research, possibly helping identify new promising directions.

 LANCOMM will additionally serve as a meeting point for Latin American researchers to share new ideas and experiences and to discuss the challenges linked to the development of data communication networks in Latin America.
+Travel grants will be provided to students by ACM SIGCOMM, as explained below.

 Call for Abstracts